oneforalone/awesome-cryptos/README.md

 > Inspired by [awesome-openzepplin](https://github.com/OpenZeppelin/awesome-openzeppelin/tree/d6190b6fdf099476648eebd0f6bfb50e31597016), resources for a better understanding in cryptos.

-Learning is hard, especially in cryptos, please take you time and enjoy.
+Learning is hard, especially in cryptos, please take your time and enjoy.

 ## Table of Contents